History of the National Wildlife Refuge System: Early conservation efforts

+Initial development

 Such public concern, combined with the conservation-minded President Roosevelt, resulted in the initial federal land specifically set aside for a non-marketable form of wildlife (the brown pelican) when 3 acre Pelican Island was proclaimed a Federal Bird Reservation in 1903.
 Thus, it is said to be the first bona fide "refuge."
 The first warden employed by the government at Pelican Island, Paul Kroegel, was an Audubon warden whose salary was $1 a month.

 Following the modest trend begun with Pelican Island, many other islands and parcels of land and water were quickly dedicated for the protection of various species of colonial nesting birds that were being destroyed for their feathers.
 Such refuge areas included Breton, Louisiana (1904), Passage Key, Florida (1905), Shell Keys, Louisiana (1907), and Key West, Florida (1908).

 The need for sound management of these reservations or refuges had become apparent as the knowledge of preservation and conservation requirements grew.
 In 1905, the Bureau of Biological Survey was established in the Department of Agriculture, replacing the old Division of Economic Ornithology and Mammalogy, with responsibility for new reservations and "set-aside" areas.

 During this period of time, on the Pacific coast sea bird populations were declining due to their extensive exploitation for eggs, feathers and guano.
 In response to this growing bird resource threat, federal reserve status was granted to Quillayute Needles, Washington in 1907 and to Farallon Islands, California and areas of the Hawaiian Islands in 1909.
 Establishment of Lower Klamath, California in 1908 then marked the beginning of the practice of creating wildlife refuges on Bureau of Reclamation reservoirs.
 Seventeen such western "overlay" refuges were established on one day alone in 1909 by Executive Order 1032 of February 25.
 By the end of his administration in 1909, Roosevelt had issued a total of 51 executive orders that established wildlife reservations in 17 states and three territories.